Synapxe-DNA/healthhub-content-optimization/article-harmonisation/README.md

     python3 ./article-harmonisation/main_harmonisation.py
 ```

-Finally, the output will be reflected in the User Annotation Excel file, under "Article Harmonisation Output" for Article Harmonisation and "Article Optimisation Output" for Article Optimisation.
+Finally, the output will be reflected in the User Annotation Excel file, under "User Annotation (Harmonised)" for Article Harmonisation and "User Annotation (Optimised)" for Article Optimisation.

 ### Running the streamlit application